Addiction Treatment In Illinois

 Illinois State Addiction Services

 The state of Illinois has extensive programs addressing the problem of addiction among its residents.
-The Division of Alcoholism and Substance Abuse (DASA), part of the Illinois Department of Human Services, is the primary provider of services for addicted people.
+A network of treatment programs throughout Illinois are regulated by the Division of Alcoholism and Substance Abuse (DASA).

-Illinois residents can access these services through agencies found in most communities in the state.
+Illinois residents can access these services through agencies that offer the state’s treatment process within their community.
 The state designed these agencies to help assess and treat people close to their homes.